 There are two color variants of the Bowers & Wilkins PX5.
 We tested the 'Blue' variant, though we expect the 'Space Grey' model to perform similarly.
 If someone comes across a model variant that isn't mentioned, let us know in the discussions below so that we can update our review.

 The Bowers & Wilkins PX5 are well-built on-ear headphones.
 They have excellent build quality, great battery life, and a user-adjustable ANC system.
 Unfortunately, while some users may prefer their bass-heavy sound profile, their companion app doesn't feature presets or an EQ, which makes them less than ideal for neutral listening.
 For more options, take a look at our list of recommendations of the best on-ear wireless headphones, the best noise-cancelling headphones, and the best on-ear headphones.

 The Bowers & Wilkins PX7 Wireless and Bowers & Wilkins PX5 Wireless are closely-matched.
 The on-ear PX5 have a more comprehensive control scheme, are easier to carry around, provide more consistent audio delivery, leak less audio, and have a superior integrated mic.
 That said, the PX7 are more comfortable and provide a far more spacious listening experience.

 The Beats Solo Pro Wireless and Bowers & Wilkins PX5 Wireless have different strengths.
 The Bowers & Wilkins are better-built, more comfortable, and have an easier to use control scheme as well as a more comprehensive companion app.
 They also offer multi-device pairing and wired audio playback, neither of which the Beats support.
-However, the Beats provide more consistent and neutral audio delivery, charge faster, feel more stable, and have a much longer wireless range.
+However, the Beats provide more consistent and neutral sound profile, charge faster, feel more stable, and have a much longer wireless range.